-Going to Costco for the free food samples is one of my favorite pastimes, so when they stopped giving them out back in March, I was like, “Nooooo….”
+Going to Costco for the free food samples is one of my favorite pastimes, so when they stopped giving them out back in March of 2020, I was like, “Nooooo….”

 That was right before all the coronavirus chaos hit.
-Costco slowly started experimenting with bringing samples back in June, and now they’ve returned — but they’re not like you remember them.
+Costco just announced that, starting the first week of June 2021, they’re phasing them back into all 170 locations through the end of June — but they’re still not like you remember them.

 No telling if/when Costco will bring back the ‘old’ samples.

-Costco hasn’t indicated whether they’ll ever return to the old form of sampling — but with the COVID-19 pandemic still very much underway, that’s not super surprising.
+Costco hasn’t indicated whether they’ll ever return to the pre-Covid form of sampling — the free-for-all vibe and larger portion sizes — but with the pandemic still underway, that’s not super surprising.

-Costco free samples won’t be the only changes — expect a new food court experience as well.
+Costco is changing the food court experience as well.